Career and U.S. Bar Information

-Information about the New York bar is available at www.nybarexam.org.
+Information about the New York Bar is available on their website.
 Foreign-trained attorneys should pay particular attention to Rule 520.6 of the Court of Appeals for the Admission Attorneys and Counselors at Law and to the pre-LL.M. education requirements.
 Foreign-trained attorneys must submit an evaluation of their foreign credentials up to one-year in advance of sitting for the New York Bar exam.
 Students interested in sitting for the D.C.
 Bar exam should review the complete eligibility requirements on the D.C.
 Bar website.

 Bar Examination Preparation Classes

 Although it is expensive to take a bar preparation course, they are usually well worth the investment.
 Over the past several years, we have found that students who choose to save the money and study on their own usually do not pass the examination, while those who take the course do significantly better.

 William & Mary does not offer bar preparation courses, nor does it endorse any particular company.
 LL.M. students are strongly encouraged to research the many course providers.
 Several of the top bar preparation providers have on-campus representatives who are happy to engage with LL.M. students.